Saggre/flutter-vaaka-device/README.md

 # Wireless Smart Scale Application (WIP)

-**This project has been abandoned since 2020.** In order to continue, the project needs to be documented and refactored to work with a more recent Flutter version.
+**This project has been abandoned since 2020.** In order to continue, the project needs to be documented and refactored for more robust coding standards, and to work with a more recent Flutter version.
+It's not recommended trying to compile the project before this has been done.

 This app acts as a wireless IoT smart scale's user interface.
 The scale has three types of functionality, which are identified by their UI color: